meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 rating.users > 85
 ```

-To filter documents with a user rating of 80 or above but below 90, use:
+To filter documents with a user rating of 80 or above but below 90, you would use:

 ```
 rating.users >= 80 AND rating.users < 90